Channaveer6064/minion_speak/README.md

+# Minion Speak
+A fun translation app developed using vanillaJs convert from English language to Minion's banana language.

-# minion_speak
+# Technologies used:-
-Its is a fun app which translates english to minions language built using third party Api called funtranslation api
+1. Html
+2. CSS
+3. javaScript